-Fire-fighter with 1-1/2" hose: 175 gpm x 5 minutes = 875 gallons of water 400 gpm x 5 minutes = 2,000 gallons of water Fire sprinkler system: 18 gpm x 5 minutes = 90 gallons of water 40 gpm x 5 minutes = 200 gallons of water
+Fire-fighter with 1-1/2" hose:

+175 gpm x 5 minutes = 875 gallons of water

+400 gpm x 5 minutes = 2,000 gallons of water

+Fire sprinkler system:

+18 gpm x 5 minutes = 90 gallons of water

+40 gpm x 5 minutes = 200 gallons of water

-Section 903.3.5.3: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+Section 903.3.5.3: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
 The section limits all hydraulically calculated fire sprinkler systems to not exceed 90% of the water supply capacity.
 The 10% buffer in the hydraulic calculation is a common engineering business practice that gives some flexibility to account for system water pressures that may decrease as additional demands are placed on the water system from additional construction or as the system ages.

-Section 3204.2.1: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
-This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
+Section 3204.2.1: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 By requiring client leased or occupant owned warehouses to have a technical report completed by a fire protection engineer, it will minimize problems concerning commodity and sprinkler protection.
 By having an engineer complete a technical report for the proposed or existing building it will provide greater certainty that adequate protection for the commodities that are proposed will be sufficient.
 By not having adequate sprinkler protection, it could be detrimental to the building and could also cause loss of life in the event of a fire.
 Geographically this can be a significant problem due to the seismic activity that Riverside County experiences.
 The Engineer can assess the adequate protection for the correct commodity classifications, ensure the correct seismic provisions are in place for the type of system to be installed, and provide a professional assurance to a very volatile type of occupancy.
 It takes a vast number of resources to extinguish a fire of this type.
 By adding this requirement, it will ensure an added level of safety.
+Modifications have been made to provide clarification that certain reference documents are not required.

-Section 4904.3: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+Section 4904.3: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
-This section is required under State Law, Section 51178.5.
+This section is required under State Government Code Section 51178.5.